-vBaseDriveManufacturer vCurrDriveManufacturer Hardware audit results for the IDE & SCSI drives manufacturer and product info found in a client desktop machine.
-One entry per drive from an audit of a client desktop.
-Column Name Туре Purpose Machine_GroupID varchar A concatenated representation of the machine id and the group id it is associated with. agentGuid numeric A globally unique identifier for a machine ID.group ID account and its corresponding agent.
-DriveManufacturer varchar Manufacturer name (data currently has 8 characters max) DriveProductName varchar Product identification (data currently has 16 characters max) DriveProductRevision varchar Product revision (data currently has 4 characters max) DriveType varchar Type of disk drive found
+vBaseDriveManufacturer vCurrDriveManufacturer Hardware aud found in a clie desktop. it results for the IDE & SCSI drives manufacturer and product info nt desktop machine.
+One entry per drive from an audit of a client Column Name Туре Purpose

+Machine_GroupID varchar A concatenated representation of the machine id and the group id it is associated with. agentGuid numeric A globally unique identifier for a machine ID.group ID account and its corresponding agent.
+DriveManufacturer varchar Manufacturer name (data currently has 8 characters max) DriveProductName varchar Product identification (data currently has 16 characters max) DriveProductRevision varchar Product revision (data currently has 4 characters max) DriveType varchar Type of disk drive found vBasePciInfo / vCurrPciInfo